October 28, 2020

 • to free up health care professionals to care for patients who are most in need

 Intactivists pounced on these recommendations, erroneously believing that they included a (temporary) ban on circumcision.
-Marilyn Milos of NOCIRC argued with staff at Marin General Hospital, tying up the phone line and possibly preventing callers with actual medical issues from reaching the facility.
+Marilyn Milos of NOCIRC argued with staff at Marin General Hospital, tying up the phone line and restricting the ability of callers with actual medical issues to reach the facility.

-Intact America spent almost more than $7,500 to send 8,000 letters to hospitals in early April demanding that they cancel (not postpone) newborn circumcisions.
-[6a] The group falsely stated that the Surgeon General had asked hospitals to STOP elective surgeries.
+Intact America spent more than $7,500 to send 8,000 letters to hospitals in early April demanding that they cancel (not postpone) newborn circumcisions.
+The group falsely stated that the Surgeon General had asked hospitals to stop elective surgeries.
 (In fact the recommendation was to postpone such procedures.)
-Intactivists called hospitals and organized a campaign to tattle to state and federal agencies about hospitals that continued to offer the procedure for newborn boys.
+Intactivists called hospitals and organized a campaign to tattle on hospitals to state and federal agencies.

 On April 15 Intact America created a petition to ask the U.S. surgeon general to "tell doctors and hospitals to STOP [performing circumcisions]".
-Apparently the group is unaware that the surgeon general has no authority to issue such a demand, as medical procedures are regulated by each state.
-In fact infant circumcisions would not affect a hospital's ability to serve other patients.
+In fact the surgeon general has no authority to issue such a demand, as medical procedures are regulated by the states.
+Moreover infant circumcisions would not affect a hospital's ability to serve other patients.
 Two weeks earlier the American Academy of Pediatrics had stated that hospitals should continue to provide circumcisions for healthy baby boys upon request.

 George Vockovic, an associate producer of American Circumcision, was one of just a handful of intactivists who understood the purpose of the recommendations made by the surgeon-general and the CDC.
 He wrote, "Minimal PPE is often used during RIC anyway.
 Usually just gloves, no gown, hat, mask, face shield, etc."

 Celebrity philanthropists stepped up to the plate